Ellerhold/fs2es-indexer/README.md

   - .DS_Store
 ```

-And voilà - each .DS_Store file will be deleted during the initial indexing run and as soon as a process closes its file
+Et voilà - each .DS_Store file will be deleted during the initial indexing run and as soon as a process closes its file
 handle to it.
 I've refrained from deleting them on creation, because the SMBD process is still writing to it.